stephenjude/laravel-payment-gateways/README.md

 Paystack, Monnify, Pay4Me Pay, Seerbit Flutterwave, Klasha, and Stripe.

 ## Use Case
-Have you had to implement limited SDKs for accepting payments on your mobile app.
+Have you had to implement limited SDKs for accepting payments on your mobile app?
 That's the problem this package solved.

-With this package you can generate a payment link and return it to your mobile app API call and the payment can be completed on the inapp browser.
+With this package, you can generate a payment link and return it to your mobile app API call and the payment can be completed on the in-app browser.

-When the customer completes their payment, this package verifies the payment and execute the code defined inside your custom closure.
+When the customer completes their payment, this package verifies the payment and executes the code defined inside your custom closure.

 The closure should look like this: